 If a line item serves an ad that targets both first- and third-party segments, and a user belongs to at least one of each, you'll be charged according to the methods described above.

-NOT SegmentA: If the visitor is a member of SegmentA, the line item won't serve.
+is none of SegmentA: If the visitor is a member of SegmentA, the line item won't serve.

-NOT (SegmentA or SegmentB): If the visitor is a member of either SegmentA or SegmentB, the line item won't serve.
+is none of (SegmentA or SegmentB): If the visitor is a member of either SegmentA or SegmentB, the line item won't serve.

-NOT (SegmentA and SegmentB): If the visitor is a member of both SegmentA and SegmentB, the line item won't serve.
+is none of (SegmentA and SegmentB): If the visitor is a member of both SegmentA and SegmentB, the line item won't serve.